Mirantis/security/psirt/overview.md

 ### Release

-Once any mitagations have been successfully applied, a product release will be scheduled using the normal development mechanisms.
+Once any mitigations have been successfully applied, a product release will be scheduled using the normal development mechanisms.
 Once the release is public, the PSIRT will publish a security advisory.

 ### Publish Security Vulnerability